sajithdil/icemaze/README.md

 I remember being 11 years old and feeling impressed with this new kind of puzzle.
 Regular mazes no longer seemed so interesting.
 My Nan and I often made puzzles for one another when I visited, and I wanted to introduce her to the ice path.
-My mazes weren't clever enough.
+But my ice mazes weren't clever enough.
 Either a maze had too many ways through it, or the single solution was obvious.
 Soon I realized that regular mazes are much easier to create.

 Recently the ice path returned to my attention.
 I would like to make it easy for people to enjoy this.